rbw/aiosnow/docs/examples.rst

 Examples
 ========

-Fully functional examples are available on `Github <https://github.com/rbw/snow/examples>`_, and more will be added continuously.
+Usage examples are available on `Github <https://github.com/rbw/snow/examples>`_.

+If you want to contribute your own example, simple create a PR.